Skip To Main Content

 (Information from National Council on Family Relations, www.ncfr.org)

 ADHD is marked by impulsivity, hyperactivity and inattention.
 It can affect learning, peer relationships and family life.
-Accurate information about ADHD and its effective, evidence-based treatments are not always easy to find.
+Accurate information about ADHD and its effective, evidence-based treatments is not always easy to find.
 There are many myths and suggested remedies that are not scientifically supported.
 The diagnostic process requires expert assessment.
 Here is some information about ADHD from governmental agencies and professional sources.

 • Fact sheet from the National Institute of Mental Health.